 This 1400m route, approximately 15 minute walk, including a slight incline from The High Road to the SMF area.
 Beginning at the existing village centre shops, we walk along the High Road to Queens Road.
 This links via existing footpaths to the southern pedestrian gateway space and school option land.
 The school entrance will be close to the gateway to encourage active travel on using a choice of routes.
-We can continue on the north-south greenway or follow the greenway on the south eastern edge of the site.
-At the Social Heart there are a choice of routes, either the byway or along the wide-verge lined primary street, which connect to the new shops alongside the A414 gateway.
+We can continue on the north-south greenway, follow a direct green link from the school to the Social Heart, or follow the greenway on the south eastern edge of the site.
+At the Social Heart there are a choice of routes, either via the direct green link, the existing byway or along the wide-verge lined primary street, which connect to the new shops alongside the A414 gateway.